KancilMocap/kancilmocap.github.io/kijang/udp-motion.md

 | 13 | 16 | Data Point 2, X coordinate |
 | 17 | 20 | Data Point 2, Y coordinate |
 | 21 | 24 | Data Point 2, Z coordinate |

+## Transformations

+After the header, the packet would consist of consecutive IEEE-754 floats representing the transformation required for a specific feature (eg. facial expressions).
+The float values can either be binary32 or binary64, which should be agreed upon between the client and server via an external method (eg. TCP status server).

+## Calculator

 A calculator to calculate the required ethernet capacity as well as the maximum possible sample rate could be found [here](./motion-calculator.html).